New York Workers' Compensation Board

 Access the New York Workers' Compensation Board here.

-The New York Workers' Compensation Board is a state agency responsible for overseeing the administration of workers' compensation benefits in the state of New York.
-This agency ensures that employers comply with state laws regarding providing compensation to employees who are injured or become ill as a result of their work.
+The New York Workers' Compensation Board is a state agency responsible for overseeing and regulating the workers' compensation system in New York.
+This agency ensures that employers provide necessary benefits to employees who are injured or become ill due to work-related activities.

 Review your compliance risks, free.